 I hope this helped to answer some of the questions that you may have regarding the Georgia seller's property disclosure.
 If things are still unclear or if you have questions that maybe I didn't touch upon, please feel free to reach out and I'll be happy to get to that for you.

-Meet Misty Harris - a U.S Army Veteran and licensed professional REALTOR with JP & Associates Realtors Metro Atlanta.
-Misty has always been passionate about real estate.
-It began with her admiration ....
+Meet Misty Harris - a U.S Army Veteran and licensed professional REALTOR with Keller Williams North Atlanta.
+In her five years of real estate, Misty has applied her knowledge and expertise to guide he....